PooleHenry/SuperSimpleFlashDrive/README.md

 CH552 is a low cost microcontroller (currently about 40 cents in low quantities).
 It has a built-in USB peripheral, 16K of ROM, and 1K of RAM.
 [Datasheet](https://cdn-learn.adafruit.com/assets/assets/000/129/847/original/CH552DS1.PDF)

 W25Q128 is a NOR flash memory chip with a serial interface.
 It stores 128 megabits of data, or 16 megabytes.
 The cost is about $1 in low quantities.
-[Datasheet](https://www.lcsc.com/datasheet/C97521.pdf)
+[Datasheet](https://www.mouser.lt/datasheet/2/949/w25q128fv_rev.m_05132016_kms-1489795.pdf)

 I chose the SOP version of the CH552 (CH552**G**) for ease of soldering.
 I chose a 3-volt SOIC version of the memory chip:  W25Q128**FVS**IG.
 Note that there's also a 1.8 volt version that won't work with this board.

 ## Firmware
 I have not yet written any firmware.
 I'll need to make the CH552 emulate a [USB Mass Storage](https://en.wikipedia.org/wiki/USB_mass_storage_device_class) device.
+It will interface with the flash memory via standard SPI (MOSI/MISO/CS).
+For development, I plan to one of the (pid.codes)[https://pid.codes/] Test PIDs.

 ## Schematic
 Here is the current schematic: